GAN Inversion: A Survey: GAN Inversion Methods

-GAN inversion methods can support inverting the images, especially real images in the wild, that are not generated by the same process of the training data.
-We refer to this ability as out-of-distribution generalization~\cite{ren2019likelihood,hendrycks2016baseline,lee2018simple}.
-This property is a prerequisite for GAN inversion methods to edit real images.
-The latent code-based editing methods~\cite{han2021IALS,voynov2020latent,nurit2021steerability,shen2021closedform} can be combined with inversion methods to discover a desired code with certain attributes.
-Out-of-distribution generalization has been demonstrated with many GAN inversion methods.
-In~\cite{daras2020your}, Daras~\etal show that a local sparse layer (based on local context) can significantly help better invert a GAN model than a dense layer.
-They demonstrate the generalization ability of the proposed method by manipulating an image of redshank searched via Google that did not appear in the training process.
-Pan~\etal~\cite{pan2020exploiting} propose the deep generative prior (DGP) to embed rich knowledge of natural images.
-As a generic image prior, the DGP method can be used to restore the missing information of a degraded image by progressively reconstructing it under the discriminator metric.
-Recently, Abdal~\etal~\cite{abdal2020styleflow} have introduced the StyleFlow method to the conditional exploration of the StyleGAN latent space.
-The attribute-conditioned sampling and attribute-controlled editing of the StyleGAN are analyzed by the proposed conditional continuous normalizing flows.
-As demonstrated in Figure~\ref{fig:ood}, this method can handle extreme pose, asymmetrical expressions, and age diversity well compared to the concurrent techniques.
+GAN inversion methods can support inverting the images, especially any given real images that are not generated by the same process of the training data.
+We refer to this ability as out-of-distribution generalizability~\cite{ren2019likelihood,hendrycks2016baseline,lee2018simple}.
+Specifically, given a StyleGAN pretrained on the FFHQ dataset, this property is closely related to the following two aspects: 1) to generate face images with all combinations of facial attributes, even if some combinations do not exist in the training dataset; 2) to handle the images different to the samples of the training set, such as corrupted images, caricatures, or black and white photos.
+This property is a prerequisite for GAN inversion methods to edit a wider range of images.
+Out-of-distribution generalizability has been demonstrated in many GAN inversion methods.
 Zhu~\etal~\cite{zhu2020indomain} propose a domain-specific GAN inversion approach to recover the input image at both the pixel and semantic levels.
 Although trained only with the FFHQ dataset, their model can generalize to not only real face images from multiple face datasets~\cite{chelnokova2014rewards,courset2018caucasian,yi2019apdrawinggan} but also paintings, caricatures, and black and white photos collected from the Internet.
-Some methods~\cite{abdal2020image2stylegan2,chai2021using} further exploit how to invert an image into a desired latent code even given a degraded observation.
-Given a masked image and a style image, the algorithm proposed by Abdal~\etal~\cite{abdal2020image2stylegan2} can find a latent code that completes the defected area with the style image.
-In addition to the image, recent methods also show out-of-distribution generalization ability for other modalities, \ie~sketch~\cite{richardson2020encoding,wei2021simpleinversion} and text~\cite{xia2021tedigan,wang2021cigan,patashnik2021styleclip}.
+Kang~\etal~\cite{kang2021gan} propose a method to invert out-of-range images.
+Taking facial images as an example, out-of-range images could be the images with extreme poses or the corrupted images, which previous methods often fail to handle.
+Being able to invert out-of-range images allows GAN inversion methods to be applied to wider domains rather than limited settings.
+Some methods~\cite{abdal2020image2stylegan2,chai2021using} explore the potential of inverting an image into a desired latent code just given a degraded or partial observation.
+In addition to images, recent methods also show out-of-distribution generalization ability for other modalities, \ie, sketch~\cite{richardson2020encoding,wei2021simpleinversion} and text~\cite{xia2021open,patashnik2021styleclip}.